More equitable access to housing types for singles being studied: Desmond Lee

 SINGAPORE - Suggestions for more equitable access for singles to housing types across mature and non-mature estates and prime locations will be studied, as well as other ideas that emerged in the Forward Singapore exercise, National Development Minister Desmond Lee said.

-“We know that if we leave everything to market forces, and only provide a rental social safety net, we will become like other cosmopolitan, successful cities, but also inherit the same housing woes they have... where home ownership is dismal and rental stresses mean that landlords determine the fate of tenants,” he said.
+“We know that if we leave everything to market forces, and only provide a rental social safety net, we will become like other cosmopolitan, successful cities, but also inherit the same housing woes they have... where home ownership is dismal and rental stresses mean that landlords determine the fate of tenants.”

 To address affordability concerns, some ideas being considered include a variation of “rent-to-own” models – where tenants have the option to buy the property they are renting after some time – and the possibility of buying flats sold with shorter leases.
 This is to cater to some singles who may wish to rent initially because of financial reasons, or for flexibility.